ASE-FS21-TrialNError/TrialNError-Client/README.md

 ## Launch & Deployment - for joining developers

-To run the application locally, a Node.js version >= 12.10 will be need.
+To run the application locally, a Node.js version >= 12.10 will be needed.
 Node.js can be downloaded [here](https://nodejs.org).

 #### `npm install`